Exercise normal safety precautions. Look out for suspicious behaviour. Monitor the media and other sources for information on local conditions. See

 Safety and security

 Broader conflicts in the Middle East and Gulf region have the potential to affect the UAE.
-Rebel groups in Yemen have publicly stated their intent to target neighbouring countries, including the UAE, using unmanned aerial systems (drones) and missiles.
+Rebel groups in Yemen have publicly stated their intent and claimed the capability to target neighbouring countries, including the UAE, using unmanned aerial systems (drones) and missiles.
+These groups have already launched drones and long-range missiles into Saudi Arabia, specifically targeting populated areas and civilian infrastructure.
 Closely monitor local and international media.
 In the event of a security incident, follow the advice of local authorities.

 Civil unrest and political tension